yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/04-data-modeling-and-binary/README.md

 ```

 ###### Signed vs Unsigned
-Signed integers add a rule that states the first bit represets weather or not a numbers is positive or negative.
-Negitive values then follow a rule called `twos complament`.
-In twos complament the value after the singed bit is added to the number of positions suported by the the remaining bits and then multipiyed by -1.
-When decoding a four bit signed number the first bit is a boolean value indicating negitive or repostive.
-The reamaing three can support 8 unique values (0-7).
-So a signed four bit number can represet positive numbers from 0 to 7 and negitive numbers -1 to -8.
+Signed integers add a rule that states the first bit represents weather or not a number is positive or negative.
+Negative values then follow a rule called `twos compliment`.
+In twos compliment, the value after the singed bit is added to the number of positions supported by the the remaining bits and then multiplied by -1.
+When decoding a four bit signed number, the first bit is a boolean value indicating negative or positive.
+The remaining three can support 8 unique values (0-7).
+So a signed four bit number can represent positive numbers from 0 to 7 and negative numbers -1 to -8.

 ```
 Signed |Unsigned
 -----------------.
  0     |0        |0000
  1     |1        |0001